kenjiao101/tes-bikin-/repo.md

 ## 📌 Overview

 This repository is a curated, continuously updated collection of data science projects completed during my undergraduate studies.
 Each folder covers a distinct analytical domain and includes relevant datasets, methodologies, and reproducibility instructions.
-The projects document a range of data-driven and analytical work across different problem contexts, with an emphasis on structured workflows and clear implementation.
+The repository serves as a centralized archive of selected projects developed throughout my degree.
 New projects are added as work progresses, with this README serving as the primary entry point and index.

 ---